 Booking Tickets in Advance

-For the evening I had bought tickets in advance online for the Robot Café Show in Shinjuku’s Kabuki-Cho, the craziest show in Japan.
+Anyone wanting to visit the Robot Cafe should pre book tickets online.
+After our afternoon at the Ghibli Exhibition at Mori Art Museum in Roppongi, I had bought tickets for the Robot Café Show in Shinjuku’s Kabuki-Cho, the craziest show in Japan.

 The Maze of Shinjuku Station